GusGus

 GusGus is an electronic music band from Reykjavík, Iceland.
 Although initially a film and acting collective, the group is mostly known for its electronic music.
-The group's discography consists of eleven studio albums.
+The group's discography consists of twelve studio albums.

 History

 GusGus was initially formed in 1995 as a film and acting collective.
 The band's name refers to the 1974 German film Ali: Fear Eats the Soul (Angst essen Seele auf) by Rainer Werner Fassbinder, where a female character is cooking couscous for her lover, pronouncing it Gusgus.
 GusGus' music is eclectic, and although primarily classified as techno, trip hop, and house music, the band has experimented with other styles.
 They have remixed songs of popular artists such as Björk, Depeche Mode, Moloko, and Sigur Rós.

 Membership in the band has varied, and included: